jetperch/pyjoulescope_ui/features_future.md

     or even battery life.
 *   Save user-defined Views.
 Allow user to select saved views in addition to Multimeter and Oscilloscope.
 Also allow user to set startup view preference.
+*   Add plug-in architecture for the UI with well-defined plug-in API.
+*   Energy display should have a context menu with a Clear option.